 Yet the householder is never identified.
 He has an important place in the story of the Last Supper, and he seems to be perfectly willing to fulfill his role without having his actions praised, or his name known.
 Perhaps he didn't even comprehend the significance of what he was being asked to do for the Lord, but he did it faithfully and obediently.

 "Where is my guest room?" is a question, many Bible commentators suggest, that the Lord also asks us.
 Great Lent offers us a chance to consider whether we have a place in our hearts "furnished and ready" for Him, or whether we'll need to scramble around to clean up the place, and push other things out of the way to make room for Him to enter.
 Another question follows, too.
-Will we look for praise and attention because we have prepared a place, or can we be satisfied to be like the householder, simply making ready for Him out of love and obedience with no expectation of reward?
+Will we look for praise and attention because we have prepared a place, or can we have sufficient satisfaction in being like the householder, simply making ready for Him out of love and obedience with no expectation of reward?

 Jesus says in Revelation 3:20, "I stand at the door and knock."
 If the room is ready, we can invite Him in, and begin to live in the Kingdom with Him today.